-In my twenties I had the chance to convert a milling machine into a robotic milling machine.
+This project involves converting a milling machine into a robotic milling machine.
 The project was one that I would love to revisit, but perhaps with a different approach.
-The image above is small metal mill with servo motors attached making it a CNC, or Computer Numeral Control(ed) mill.
+The image above is small metal mill with servo motors attached making it a CNC, or Computer Numerical Control(ed) mill.

-A mill typically has three axis of motion, x, y, and z.
+A mill typically has three axes of motion, x, y, and z.
 Adding motors to each enables a computer to control the mill.
-Mills usually have what is known as a lead screw to move each axis, but they have roughly 10-20 thousandths of an inch of slop.
-To eliminate this lead screws can be replaced with what is known as a “dual reciprocating ball nut lead screw”, which is what I did.
+Mills usually have what is known as a lead screw to move each axis, but they have roughly 10-20 thousandths of an inch of backlash.
+To eliminate this, acme lead screws can be replaced with what is known as a “dual reciprocating ball nut lead screw”, which is what I did.

 Once you have a zero backlash milling machine, motors can be added to make it computer controlled.
-I opted for dc servo motors, with PID motion control, which is a way to move the stages of the mill precisely and quickly.
-Once this is setup, a number of software systems can be used to control the mill with an old computer.
+I used DC servo motors, with PID motion control, which enables the stages of the mill to move precisely and quickly.
+Once this is setup, a number of software packages can be used to control the system.
 I used Mach-5 which is a windows based program.

-The project was a great learning experience, but given the chance again I would probably build a CNC router.
-Most companies I have worked at recently outsource CNC machining, since the cost of operating a mill is so high and sending parts out is so easy.
-CNC technology has been around since the 60’s and is an interesting deep dive if you have the time.
+The project was a wonderful learning experience, but given the chance again I would probably build a CNC router.
+Most projects I have worked on outsource CNC machining, since the cost of operating a mill is so high and sending parts out is so easy.
+CNC technology has been around since the 1950’s and is an interesting deep dive if you have the time.